mtraynham/pureport-docs/overview/multicloud_fabric.rst

 Fabric Services
 ---------------

-In addition to provide fully meshed network connectivty to public clouds and customer sites, Pureport also provides optional services that can be enabled to enhance Fabric Gateways.
+In addition to provide fully meshed network connectivity to public clouds and customer sites, Pureport also provides optional services that can be enabled to enhance Fabric Gateways.